SoufianeGG/BifacialPowerEstimator/README.md

 **View Factor Technique**: Employs the view factor method to accurately estimate power production from bifacial modules.
 **Climate Adaptability**: Considers different climate conditions, with a special focus on scenarios involving snow coverage.
-**Meteorological Data Integration**: Novel Approach to generate the TMY(Typical Meteorological Year) Using Principal Component Analysis.
+**Meteorological Data Integration**: Novel approach to generate the TMY(Typical Meteorological Year) using principal component Analysis.
 **Power Forecasting**: Using the forecasted meteorological data from Solcast this tool can be used to accurately forecast the power production of bifacial modules.

 ## Flowchart